corpus-io/tokenize.it-smart-contracts/docs/price.md

 with:

 - `_amount`: quantity of payment currency in smallest subunit
-- `tokenPrice`: amount of currency bits that has to be paid for one corpus token
+- `tokenPrice`: amount of currency bits that has to be paid for one token